rancheng/Reconstruction_Pipeline/README.md

-# 3D-Recon: VINS-RGBD voxblox L515
+# 3D-Recon: VINS-RGBD voxblox

 ![voxblox_recon](imgs/voxblox_recon.gif "voxblox_recon")

 Recently we are trying to create dataset for 3D perception, so we need to create a 3D scanned environment like meta [Replica-Dataset](https://github.com/facebookresearch/Replica-Dataset).
-Our solution is to use the Realsense L515 sensor with `VINS` system like `VINS-RGBD` and `Kimera` to generate the pose for the sequence and use `voxblox` to generate the mesh.
+Our solution is to use a RGBD sensor with IMU (e.g. Realsense L515 or Azure Kinect) with `VINS` system like `VINS-RGBD` and `Kimera` to generate the pose for the sequence and use `voxblox` to generate the mesh.
 So much for the talk, let's head into the tutorial.

 ### Build VINS-RGBD & VoxBlox